TaitoUnited/full-stack-template/scripts/taito/CONFIGURATION.md

   7. Add the service to `docker-compose*.yaml` files.
   8. Add the service to `scripts/helm.yaml` for Kubernetes or to `scripts/terraform.yaml` for serverless.
   9. OPTIONAL: Add the service to `docker-nginx.conf` if external access is required (e.g. with web browser).
-  10. Run `taito kaboom` and check that the service works ok in local development environment.
+  10. Run `taito develop` and check that the service works ok in local development environment.
   11. Add secret values for each remote environment with `taito secret rotate:ENV NAME`.

 **Additional databases:** The template provides default configuration for a PostgreSQL database.
 You can add an additional databases the same way you add a microservice (described above), but you need to also add default settings for your additional database in `scripts/taito/project.sh` and environment specific overrides in `scripts/taito/env-*.sh` files.
 Use `db_database_*` settings of `scripts/taito/config/main.sh` as an example, and add the corresponding settings to `project.sh` and `env-*.sh` using `db_MYDATABASE_*` as environment variable naming.
 You may also want to add data import to your `taito-init` and `taito-init:clean` scripts in `package.json`.